Deepusleepy/Deepusleepy/README.md

 # Hey, I'm Deepu 👋

 19, CS student.
 I build things I find fun and cool.
-I like to talk about AI
+I like to talk about AI.

 ## Projects